What Are the Most In-Demand Jobs in Health Science?

 Meet Our Contributors

-Erica Susky is certified in infection control and has worked in a medical surgical neurological intensive care unit since 2012.
+Erica Susky is certified in infection control and has worked in a medical-surgical neurological intensive care unit since 2012.
 Her interests include education, research, antibiotic resistance, and clinical microbiology.
-Erica studied antibiotic resistance at the National Microbiology Laboratory in Winnipeg, where she acquired a master's degree in medical microbiology.
+Susky studied antibiotic resistance at the National Microbiology Laboratory in Winnipeg, where she earned a master's degree in medical microbiology.
 She currently serves on the Infection Prevention and Control (IPAC) Canada Education and Networking Committees of her local chapter, the IPAC Canada 2023 and 2024 Scientific Program Committee, and teaches microbiology and infectious disease for IPAC Canada's essentials of IPAC course.

 NurseJournal.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.